zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 {% endhint %}

 Steps are the atomic components of a ZenML pipeline.
 Each step is defined by its inputs, the logic it applies, and its outputs.
+Steps are simple Python functions with some annotations.
 You can see your first steps in the `steps/data_loaders.py` file in the starter template, specifically the last one:

 ```python